sheethal94/Nucleosome-Occupancy/README.md

 Nucleosome positions and transcription factor binding sites with chromosome number, start positions and end positions

 #### Output
-Number of nucleosomes at each of the 0-2000 position
+Number of nucleosomes at each of the 0-2000 position of transcription factor binding sites

 ### Command to run this program
 python3 nucleosome_occupancy.py